Vibe-coding-nvm-delete-repo/news/docs/system-logic-trace.md

 1. Validate configuration (API key, model, keyword state).
 2. Compose the OpenRouter payload by merging instructions, keyword text, and normalized model parameters.
 3. POST to `https://openrouter.ai/api/v1/chat/completions`.
-4. Decode and sanity-check the OpenRouter JSON response.
+4. Decode and sanity-check the OpenRouter response payload.
-5. Parse the AI-provided JSON into a `stories` array.
+5. Convert the plain-text stories into structured JSON using the user-provided conversion instructions.
 6. Transform each story into a `Card` entity and compute usage costs.
 7. Persist cards and metrics into the Zustand store.